StarvinXarvin/Wonder-Engine-v2/README.md

 The default extra meshes were taken from the following sources:
 - [Sword](https://free3d.com/3d-model/sting-sword-128810.html "Sting Sword")
 - [M16 Rifle](https://sketchfab.com/3d-models/m16-assault-rifle-339d0f7b21024387853dd926a5d51b50 "M16 Assault Rifle")

+#V2 ADDITIONS

+- Mesh Importer that also allows for saving and loading several meshes at once (by StarvinXarvin)
+- Assets window inspector in the menu tab (by StarvinXarvin)